eye

 We want players to take their time exploring the details of the world, so we made sure there was plenty to discover.
 But it isn't a dense action game, which is what you might expect from Crytek.
 It's calmer.
 There are moments of intense action, but Robinson is more about exploration and puzzles and not so much about quick movement or rapid fire gunplay.
 It is about intensity rather than speed.

-We use cookies on this website to improve your experience, analyse our traffic and integrate with social media.
+Crytek GmbH uses cookies on this website to improve your experience, analyse our traffic and integrate with social media.
 You may adjust your cookie preferences by clicking “customize”.
-Please find further information in our Privacy and Cookies policies.
+Please find further information in our Privacy and Cookie policies.
+Here you can also withdraw your decision to accept or reject cookies at any time.

 Please log in for